ONSdigital/rm-case-service/caseframesvc/README.md

 See Case Frame Service in the WIKI : http://192.168.10.11/Case_Frame_Service

 ## To build
-./mvnw clean install checkstyle:checkstyle
+./mvnw clean install

 ## To be able to log to file
-sudo mkdir -p /var/log/ctp/responsemanagement-caseframesvc sudo chmod -R 777 /var/log/ctp
+sudo mkdir -p /var/log/ctp/responsemanagement/caseframesvc sudo chmod -R 777 /var/log/ctp

 ## To run